fcmribeiro22/Data-Analytics-Archive-Index/README.md

 [All misc projects](https://github.com/fcmribeiro22)

 Hello!
-I'm Fábio, a former dynamic salesman transictioning into technology.
+I'm Fábio, a former dynamic salesman.
 With the recent acquisition of the Google Data Analytics Professional Certificate, I have redirected my focus from product sales to the communication of insights.

 My engagement with web development led me to an not-so-unexpected affinity for data analytics.
 I am now delighted to present a portfolio of data analysis projects that highlight my adeptness in extracting valuable insights, solving intricate problems, and utilizing data to drive informed decision-making.